Danielduel/beatsaber-request-ui/docs/verification.md

 I've ejected that because I had to inject twitch scripts and do changes to allow testing it locally (and I think there were more problems, but I don't remember).
 (And building config/mobile/fullvideo... as separate apps from one codebase)

-I think you should start by a quick look on `/public/index-config.html`, `/public/index-fullvideo.html`, `/public/index-fullvideo/panel.html` and
-`/public/index-mobile.html` to see that twitch script is interpreted before everything else.

-And then...

-See `/src` folder:
-`/src/App` is where things basically start.
-`/src/common/LayoutRow` is a common component for rendering rows.
-`/src/Header/Header` is header rendered at the top of the app.
-`/src/SearchPage/SearchPage` is searching "view".

-Note:
-I use `/src/SearchPage/mock` while developing to not hit API rate limits during HMR reloads and this is not a part of the final build.